omarzrien/Phoenix-Documentation/source/ch16_ClosedLoop.rst

 A Trapezoidal Motion Profile generally ramps the output velocity at a specified acceleration until cruise velocity is reached.
 This cruise velocity is then maintained until the system needs to deaccelerate to reach the target position and stop motion.
 Talon determines when these critical points occur on-the-fly.

 .. note:: If the remaining sensor distance to travel is small, the velocity may not reach cruise velocity as this would overshoot the target position.
-This is often refered to as a “triangle profile”.
+This is often referred to as a “triangle profile”.

 .. image:: img/closedlp-1.png